How much does a share cost?

 Will I be able to choose what goes in my share?

-The short answer is no, the season chooses for you!
-We put together all of the CSA boxes beforehand with what is seasonally available from the farm, and we make every effort to keep the shares diversified and interesting from week to week.
+If you choose the “flex share” option, then yes!
+Flex share members get to pick what goes in their box every week from a selection of what’s ready and in-season.
+For all other share types, we put together the boxes beforehand with what is seasonally available from the farm, and we make every effort to keep the shares diversified and interesting from week to week.
 However, at most of the drop sites, we have an “exchange box” which members can use to trade different items.
 The contents of the exchange box isn’t guaranteed, but our members last year used it frequently to leave behind veggies they knew they weren’t going to use, or to take home extras.
 Summer shares will have more of the “staple” crops, such as potatoes, tomatoes, zucchini, green beans, and sweet corn, whereas regular full and half shares will include more variety since they cover a longer growing period.

 Are you certified organic?

-Again, the short answer here is “no.” HOWEVER, we generally follow spray-free practices.
+The short answer here is “no.” HOWEVER, we generally follow organic guidelines.
 We tend to stay away from most synthetic pesticides and fungicides, and prefer to tackle pests, disease, and soil care through other practices, such as crop rotation, companion planting, composting, planting cover crops, and using row covers.
+We have and do use conventional pesticides and herbicides when we absolutely have to, though we make an effort to keep their usage to a minimum.
 We try to be as open as possible about our growing practices, so if you’d like to know more, please contact us.

 I have more questions.
 How can I get in touch with you?